nkgowda13/Freshworks-Problem_Statement/README.md

-Problem statement provided by Freshworks
+Problem statement provided by Freshworks,
 Implemented using Jupyter notebook and Pycharm